 Introduction to Dickson City, Pennsylvania

 Dickson City, Pennsylvania, in Lackawanna county, is 5 miles NE of Scranton, Pennsylvania (center to center) and 90 miles NW of Newark, New Jersey.
-The town is in the Scranton - - Wilkes - Barre - - Hazleton metropolitan area and has a population of 6,205.
+The town is in the Scranton - - Wilkes - Barre - - Hazleton metropolitan area.

 Dickson City History